d3b4g/leonids/_posts/ropmev2.md

 #### Summary

 This is a recently retired pwn challenge from hackthebox.
-I will be using Cutter for reverse engineering this binary
+I will be using Cutter for reverse engineering this binary.

-#### Binary's protection
+> Cutter is a Free and Open Source RE Platform powered by radare2

+# Binary Analysis

 Open the binary using Cutter